Jonita Gandhi: Career

 Gandhi grew up around music as both her father and brother were part time musicians.
 They would often perform cover songs together at live community events.
 At age 16, she auditioned for Canadian Idol but did not get past the audition rounds.
 She began making YouTube covers from her bedroom, sometimes featuring other local musicians including Akash Gandhi.
 The videos quickly went viral and contained notable covers of popular Hindi-film songs, including "Pani Da Rang", "Tujhko Jo Paaya", "Tum Hi Ho", "Suhaani Raat", "Yeh Honsla".

 Gandhi's career in playback singing began with an opportunity to perform alongside Sonu Nigam on a tour.
 This tour crossed various countries including Russia, UK, US and the Caribbean.
 Gandhi started playback singing with Chennai Express.
 The music for this film was composed by Vishal–Shekhar.
-She further worked in other Bollywood movies like Highway, singing both "Kahaan Hoon Main" and "Implosive Silence".
+She further worked on the soundtrack of other Bollywood movies like Highway, singing both "Kahaan Hoon Main" and "Implosive Silence".

 Gandhi worked as a playback singer with music directors including A. R. Rahman and Pritam.
 Rahman featured Gandhi in the concert film One Heart.
 Gandhi performed at the 2016 Jubilee Games in Dubai with Salim–Sulaiman and with Amit Trivedi on MTV Unplugged.